Generalising Aumann's Agreement Theorem: Aumann's Theorem in GTPs

 \section{Aumann's Theorem in GTPs}

-The next step in our argument consists of showing that Aumann's agreement theorem is also valid almost regardless of the underlying probabilistic theory one is working with.
-Our take-home message is that whenever such a theory is well-behaved concerning exclusive events and comes equipped with a well-defined notion of conditional state, then the agreement theorem must hold.
-To show the extension of our argument, we will base our discussion on what goes by the name of generalised probabilistic theories (GPT) - a powerful mathematical tool to study foundations of (quantum) physics~\cite{JH14}.
-In sum, this section shows how to formulate Aumann's theorem in GPTs
+The next step in our argument involves proving that Aumann's agreement theorem is also valid in generalised probabilistic theories (GPTs)~\cite{JH14,Plavala23}, a more general framework that encompasses classical probability and quantum theory as special cases.
+The upshot is that whenever such a theory is well-behaved concerning exclusive events and comes equipped with a well-defined notion of conditioning, then the agreement theorem must hold.

-To facilitate the reading we start our discussion with a brief review of what we mean by a generalised probability theory.
-Then we proceed with two more definitions: state valued measure (SVM) and a conditional state.
-We conclude this section with our version of the agreement theorem.
+We start by briefly reviewing exactly what we need from a GPT, and we suggest \cite{Plavala23} for a more comprehensive introduction to the subject.
+We then proceed with two additional definitions: state-valued measure (SVM) and conditional states.
+We conclude this section with our generalisation of the agreement theorem.